-The formula contains hyaluronic acid, which is a well-known skincare ingredient that helps to improve skin tone and texture.
+The formula contains hyaluronic acid, which is a favorite skincare ingredient that helps to improve skin tone and texture.

 This product does not contain any oil, so it does not feel greasy when you apply it.
 It feels light on the skin and can be worn under makeup without fear of it clogging pores or sliding off.

 It is available in tinted and non-tinted formulas for daily wear.
 Both products do leave a slight white tinge on the skin, but this will disappear as you rub the product in.
-Rosacea sufferers find that this produce is very helpful for clearing up redness and acne.
+Rosacea sufferers find that this product is beneficial for clearing up redness and acne.